 How do you know if you’re addicted to opioids?

-Substance use disorders (SUDs) do not always develop into an addiction, but addiction is the most severe stage of a SUD.
-If a person continuously misuses opioids, they can change their brain and cause health problems.
+Substance use disorders (SUDs) do not always develop into addiction, but addiction is the most severe stage of SUD.
+If a person continuously misuses opioids, it can lead to changes in the brain and cause health problems.

-If this progresses to addiction, people may find themselves engaging in behaviors to access the drug that has unintended, harmful consequences.
-They may step back from responsibilities at home, work, or school, as using opioids has taken priority in their life.
+If misuse progresses to addiction, people may find themselves engaging in behaviors to access the drug that has unintended, harmful consequences.
+They may step back from responsibilities at home, work, or school as using opioids has taken priority in their life.

 Addiction may become apparent when people stop taking opioids.
 Withdrawal symptoms can start within hours of a person’s last use of the drug.

-However, withdrawal symptoms may also occur if a person has been using opioids for medical reasons and they stop taking them.
+However, withdrawal symptoms may also occur if a person has been using opioids for medical reasons and has stopped taking them.
 In this instance, a person may not have an addiction, but instead, their body has become dependent on opioids.

 Withdrawal symptoms include: